 Phenylketonuria (PKU) is the most prevalent disorder caused by an inborn error in amino acid metabolism.
-The prevalence of PKU varies widely worldwide.
+Globally, the prevalence of PKU varies widely.
 It is the first human genetic disease to have effective programs for newborn screening and treatment.
 Phenylketonuria (PKU) is an autosomal recessive inherited metabolic disorder and is characterized by phenylalanine (Phe) accumulation mostly due to hepatic phenylalanine hydroxylase enzyme (PAH) deficiency, which converts Phe to tyrosine (Try), requiring the cofactor tetrahydrobiopterin (BH4), molecular oxygen and iron.
 BH4 is the essential cofactor for PAH, as well as for the metabolism of catecholamines, serotonin, and nitric oxide in the central nervous system (CNS).
 PKU is caused by over 1,000 different gene variants of PAH and the severity of the resulting disease ranges from mild to severe, based on the residual enzyme activity and the level of Phe circulating in the blood (blood Phe).
 At present, different mutations in the PAH gene located on chromosome 12 in the bands 12q22-q24 have been described.

 An infant born with phenylketonuria will develop normally for the first few months.
 If left untreated, symptoms begin to develop by three to six months of age.
 The natural history of untreated PKU consists of progressive irreversible neurological impairment during infancy and childhood.
 The most common outcome is severe intellectual disability often associated with a “mousy” odor of the urine, breath and sweat, dry skin, eczema, rashes, light complexion with light or blonde hair, skin, and iris pigmentation.
 There is often growth retardation, microcephaly, and neurological signs including seizures and epilepsy.
 All untreated patients have behavioral problems including irritability, restlessness, hyperactivity, stereotypy, and anxiety.
 The severity of the clinical phenotype directly correlates with blood phenylalanine levels that reflect the degree of enzymatic deficiency.